 Accordion Sample This is a 5-day course involving high quality face to face training at our training facility in Pinkenba, QLD.

-Onsite training and assessing is available at your company location.
+Onsite training and assessing are available at your company location.
 However, in such cases, we would conduct an inspection of the equipment that will be used to ensure the safety and conditions of the equipment is ideal for on-site training and meets the WHSQ requirements for assessment.
 Description

 You must hold a valid Dogging (DG) High-Risk Work Licence or Statement of attainment for the licence to perform dogging operations.
-To undertake formal assessment and obtain a HRWL you must be at least 18 years of age and be proficient (read and write) with basic English.
+To undertake formal assessment and obtain an HRWL you must be at least 18 years of age and be proficient (read and write) with basic English .

 You will also be required to produce 3 forms of identification which should include a current photo ID.
 ID requirements can be found at https://www.worksafe.qld.gov.au/licensing-and-registrations/work-health-and-safety-licences/apply-renew-or-replace-licences/evidence-of-identity )